-The Disability Minister Coralee O’Rourke and I will be launching the book on September 18 at Parliament House in Brisbane during Disability Action Week.
-I will be taking pre orders and will be able to process these very soon.
+The Disability Minister Coralee O’Rourke and I launched the book at Parliament House in Brisbane during Disability Action Week.
+You can order it now.

 To order the books you will just need to return email me at firstname.lastname@example.org I will also have an area online on my website at www.discoveringdisability.com.au where you will be able to order the books from my online shop as well.
 You will need to give me your name and postal address or if it is easier directly order from the website through PayPal.